LunaY0Yuki/cs124/design.md

 1. The users can press the delete button at any time (except when they are editing an item).
 2. Once they press down the delete button, a drop-up menu will appear above the delete button (as seen in image 2).
 3. Then, after the users press down on a specific option, which is "Completed" in this case, the pop-up modal will appear, asking the user to confirm their actions (as shown in image 3).
-4. After the user presses on "Delete", the completed task "Call Mom" will get deleted, thereby no longer appearing on the screen (as shown in image 4).
+4. After the user presses on "Delete", the completed item "Call Mom" will get deleted, thereby no longer appearing on the screen (as shown in image 4).

 # User Testing